-When and Where: For the Porchfest Portland Facebook page, click here.
+When and Where: For information check out the Porchfest Portland Facebook page.
 This special event happens but once a year.

 Porchfest Portland is a great way to see (and hear) more of the city during your visit.
 What is it?
 Porchfest is a music festival held throughout the country in various communities.
 Held only once a year, Porchfest encourages locals to gather around front porches which act as venues for local musicians.
 Currently, Porchfest is held in over 2 dozen communities throughout the U.S. and Canada.

 If you catch a Porchfest event during your visit to Portland, or any community offering this event, consider yourself lucky indeed.
 In short, Porchfest takes the notion of a block party and adds an extra twist of entertainment for good measure.
 The best part: It’s free and everyone is invited!